 land sessions per week.
 The squad is designed to cater for older state

 level swimmers who have a higher work load at school and cannot commit

 to the training requirements of State, National or Performance squads.

 Swimmers are expected to be members of MLC Aquatic and to compete where

-Development Squad swimmers are generally aged 10-12 years and train 4-6 sessions per week with 1 gym session and multiple dry land session per week.
-Swimmers show a high level of ability in competitive swimming and a strong desire to improve their training and competition performances heading towards state and national age qualifying times.
+Development Squad swimmers are generally aged 9-11 years and train 4-5 sessions per week with 1 gym session and multiple dry land session per week.
+Swimmers show a high level of ability in competitive swimming and a strong desire to improve their training and competition performances heading towards state age qualifying times.